 - French Regional Park, Plymouth, MN – With kayaking and canoeing, fishing, a huge wood built play area, bike trials, swimming and hiking trails; this is another great Three Rivers Park.
 Did I mention the Three Rivers Parks District allow beer and wine?
 This makes a great spot for a multi family grill out.

-- Fort Snelling Park – You can bike and/or hike the peaceful trails through the beautiful Minnesota River Valley.
+- Fort Snelling Park, StP – You can bike and/or hike the peaceful trails through the beautiful Minnesota River Valley.
 Head over to the soccer fields at Fort Snelling Park and fly a kite.
 Wide open spaces, located on the edge of the Minnesota River Valley there is no shortcoming of wind to lift your kite up high.
 Just make sure to watch out for the goose poop and the soccer games.

 10. Quarry Park and Nature Preserve, Waite Park, MN – Take a hike in this 100 year old 600+ acre park through a Minnesota forest and enjoy: granite reflecting pools, swimming quarries, rock climbing, scuba diving, bird watching, cross-country skiing, mountain biking and trout fishing.

-Read next: Minneapolis/St. Paul rank #1 for best parks
+For more on Twin Cities parks, read this next: Minneapolis/St. Paul rank #1 for best parks